Welfare capitalism

-Welfare capitalism is capitalism that includes social welfare policies and/or the practice of businesses providing welfare services to their employees.
+Welfare capitalism is capitalism that includes varying degrees of social welfare policies and/or the practice of businesses providing welfare services to their employees.
 Welfare capitalism in this second sense, or industrial paternalism, was centered on industries that employed skilled labor and peaked in the mid-20th century.

 Today, welfare capitalism is most often associated with the models of capitalism found in Central Mainland and Northern Europe, such as the Nordic model and social market economy (also known as Rhine capitalism and social capitalism).
 In some cases welfare capitalism exists within a mixed economy, but welfare states can and do exist independently of policies common to mixed economies such as state interventionism and extensive regulation.

 Language

 "Welfare capitalism" or "welfare corporatism" is somewhat neutral language for what, in other contexts, might be framed as "industrial paternalism", "industrial village", "company town", "representative plan", "industrial betterment", or "company union".

 History

 In the 19th century, some companies—mostly manufacturers—began offering new benefits for their employees.
 This began in Britain in the early 19th century and also occurred in other European countries, including France and Germany.
 These companies sponsored sports teams, established social clubs, and provided educational and cultural activities for workers.
 Some offered housing as well.
 Welfare corporatism in the United States developed during the intense Industrial Revolution development of 1880 to 1900 which was marked by labor disputes and strikes, many violent.